-Our team stepped up to put members at the forefront more than ever before.
-They adjusted to new ways of working and new ways of providing the exceptional service our members expect, whether meeting on the farm, in front of a screen, or behind one on the front lines.
+By supporting our staff with training, development and other resources needed to meet members ever changing needs, staff stepped up to put members first.
+They adjusted to new ways of working and new ways of providing the exceptional service our members expect, whether meeting on the farm, virtually, or behind the front lines.
 They did all of this while we continued work to strengthen our culture, processes and practices behind the scenes.